huw/nu/source/content/testing/index.md

 ---
 title: Testing this kind of stuff out, but with a superridiculouslylongwordthatdoesntexist
+collection:
+- featured
+- content
+description: A big ol' test of this project, I wonder if it actually works???
 ---

 Paragraphs are separated by a blank line.